-Edward has developed a niche practice acting for unaccompanied asylum seeking minors whose age is disputed by the Home Office and/or social services.
-He acted in the significant case of AS v Kent CC UKUT 446 (establishing the unreliability of dental age assessments), and has since been recognised as a leading practitioner in this area.
+Edward has developed a niche practice acting for unaccompanied asylum seeking minors whose age is disputed by the Home Office and/or Social Services.
+He acted in the significant Judicial Review case of AS v Kent CC UKUT 446 (establishing the unreliability of dental age assessments), and has since been recognised as a leading practitioner in this area.

 Edward regularly represents clients with mental health difficulties and has experience working alongside the Official Solicitor and Public Trustee.
 He also often represents clients facing the loss of their homes at the Clerkenwell & Shoreditch County Court duty desk scheme.